-AOA’s mission is foster the development of the olive industry in Australia.
-The key activities undertaken to support this mission are: advocacy and representation, industry risk and crisis management, research and development project management, industry communication, product quality assurance and surveillance, consumer education and awareness, product competitions, conference and exhibition management.
+AOA’s mission is to foster the development of the olive industry in Australia.
+The key activities undertaken to support this mission are: advocacy and representation, industry risk and crisis management, research and development project management, industry communication, product quality assurance and surveillance, product competitions, conference and exhibition management.

 The AOA is responsible for setting and maintaining quality standards for Australian products which is achieved by growers joining the Australian Code of Practice (COP), which complies with the Australian Standards for Olive Oil and Olive Pomace Oils (AS5264-2011), and the Voluntary Industry Standard for Table Olives in Australia (RIRDC 12-111).